 Senior Director: Valery Shuman, LCPC, ATR-BC

 Valery is a board certified, registered art therapist and licensed clinical professional counselor.
 She is also a member of the Motivational Interviewing Network of Trainers.
-She has worked at Heartland Health Outreach in various capacities since 1998, primarily with formerly homeless participants with a serious mental illness and a substance use disorder.
+She has worked at Heartland Alliance Health in various capacities since 1998, primarily with formerly homeless participants with a serious mental illness and a substance use disorder.
 She has taught at the School of the Art Institute and Mount Mary College in Milwaukee, and presented at both local and national conferences.
 Valery’s interests include applying art therapy and other creative interventions in a harm reduction setting, and working to reduce the stigma associated with having a mental illness and/or a substance use disorder.

 Manager of Training and Technical Assistance: Vilmarie Narloch, PsyD